Wall Street gains on strong services sector data, China-led recovery hopes

 During Asian hours, Chinese stocks jumped more than 5% on ample liquidity, cheap funding and expectations of a faster and a better bounce-back in business activity than other major countries that are still battling the coronavirus crisis. .SS

-A slew of upbeat U.S. data, including a record rise in June payrolls, has powered the Nasdaq .IXIC to all-time highs and brought the S&P 500 .SPX and the Dow .DJI about 6% and 11% below their respective peaks from February.
+A slew of upbeat U.S. data, including a record rise in monthly payrolls, has powered the Nasdaq .IXIC to all-time highs and has helped the S&P 500 .SPX and the Dow .DJI shed much of their losses.
+The S&P 500 is about 6% below its February peak, while the Dow is about 11% below its record high from that month.

 "Investors are more focused on what the other side of this pandemic looks like, as opposed to the short-term risks of shutdowns," said Matt Lindholm, managing director - investment strategies at CAZ Investments in Houston.

-A sharp jump in COVID-19 cases recently in the United States has cast a shadow over the strong rally in stocks as many states have curtailed their reopening plans, threatening to derail the economic recovery.
+The S&P 500 rose for the fifth day, undeterred by arecord surge in new COVID-19 cases in 16 states in the United States this month that could further hamper reopening plans andposes a big risk to the economic recovery.

-During the Independence Day weekend, several states reported a record increase in new infections, with Florida surpassing the highest daily tally reported by any European country during the peak of the outbreak.
+Over the Independence Day weekend, several states reported a record increase in new infections, with Florida surpassing the highest daily tally reported by any European country during the peak of the outbreak there.

-Ten of the 11 major S&P sectors were trading higher, with technology .SPLRCT providing the biggest boost to the benchmark S&P 500.
+Nine of the 11 major S&P sectors were trading higher, with technology .SPLRCT providing the biggest boost to the S&P 500.
+Online retail giant Amazon.com AMZN.O crossed $3,000 for the first time and was the top support to the benchmark index and the Nasdaq.

-Dominion Energy Inc D.N and Duke Energy Corp DUK.N fell 7.5% and 2.5%, respectively, after the energy firms abandoned the $8-billion Atlantic Coast Pipeline project after a long delay to clear legal roadblocks almost doubled its estimated cost.

-Advancing issues outnumbered decliners by a 3.21-to-1 ratio on the NYSE and by a 2.51-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.13-to-1 ratio on the NYSE and by a 1.77-to-1 ratio on the Nasdaq.

-The S&P index recorded 36 new 52-week highs and no new low, while the Nasdaq recorded 133 new highs and nine new lows.
+The S&P index recorded 38 new 52-week highs and no new low, while the Nasdaq recorded 141 new highs and 11 new lows.

 (Reporting by Medha Singh and C Nivedita in Bengaluru; Editing by Uttaresh.V and Maju Samuel)